Affordable DUI Defence Lawyers in Ottawa

 The roadside breath sample cannot be used as evidence to convict you of impaired driving.
 This evidence must be collected from a device called the Intoxilyzer® 8000C.

-Driver’s Licence DUI Suspensions in Ontario
+Driver’s Licence Suspension After a DUI Conviction in Ontario

 An impaired driving conviction is not necessary for your driver’s licence to be suspended in Ontario.
 An impaired driving charge is enough.